appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 the deleted agent now will be visible in attached mode in the portal.**

 ## Last Deployment Log

 This feature will store and will enable the user to view the stored deployment logs of the Process Flows, which was previously deployed.
 Clicking on the **Last Deployment Log** button, you can view the following details.
 - **Process Flow Name** - The Process Flow name will be displayed whose **Last deployment log** window is opened.

 - **Environment Name** - You will be displayed with the environment to which the process flow is deployed.
 The window of the **Last Deployment Log** will remain the same

 - **Deployment Status** - The status of the Deployment will be displayed to the user.
 The status can either **Successful**, **Unsuccessful** or **Pending**.
 For more details on unfinished deployments, [Click Here](/processflow/unfinished-deployment/)

 - **Deployment Start Time** - This will display you the Start Time of the deployment process.

 - **Deployment End Time** - This will display you the End Time of the deployment process.

 - **Last Deployment Log** - This section will display you the deployment logs, deployed previously.

+**Note: The view for the Last Deployment Log is same for both Hosted and On-Premise environment.**

 ![lastdeploylogs](\staticfiles\deployment\media\EasyEnv\lastdeploylogs1.PNG)